simonmichael/hledger_site/src/1.34/hledger.md

 $ cat FILE | hledger -f- print
 ```

-If reading non-journal data in this way, you\'ll need to add a file
+If reading non-journal data in this way, you\'ll need to write the
-format prefix, like:
+format as a prefix, like `timeclock:` here:

 ``` cli
 $ echo 'i 2009/13/1 08:00:00' | hledger print -f timeclock:-